 TGbe editor: please make the following change in subclause 9.3.1.19.4, P168L42.

 the EHT NDP Announcement frame.
-The Disambiguation subfield coincides with the MSB of the AID12 subfield of a VHT NDP Announcement frame if the EHT NDP Announcement field is parsed as VHT NDP Announcement frame by
+The Disambiguation subfield coincides with the MSB of the AID12 subfield of a VHT NDP Announcement frame if the EHT NDP Announcement field is parsed as (#17423) a VHT NDP Announcement frame by